-- 24. Article 79 of CCPRRR is written in a very similar manner as Article 97 of Directive 2014/59/EU of the European Parliament and of the Council establishing a framework for the recovery and resolution of credit institutions 3 (BRRD), which also deals with cooperation with third-country authorities in the context of recovery and resolution of credit institutions and investment firms.
+- 22. Article 79 of CCPRRR is written in a very similar manner as Article 97 of Directive 2014/59/EU of the European Parliament and of the Council establishing a framework for the recovery and resolution of credit institutions 2 (BRRD), which also deals with cooperation with third-country authorities in the context of recovery and resolution of credit institutions and investment firms.
 However, there is a difference.
 Article 79 of CCPRRR requires competent authorities or resolution authorities, where appropriate, to conclude cooperation arrangements with the relevant third-country authorities and empowers ESMA to issue guidelines on the content of Cooperation Arrangements to ensure common, uniform and consistent application of the processes and arrangements.
 Article 97 of BRRD empowers the EBA to conclude (on a voluntary basis) framework cooperation arrangements with relevant non-EU supervisory and resolution authorities.
 In addition, BRRD requires competent authorities or resolution authorities, where appropriate, to conclude non-binding cooperation arrangements in line with EBA framework arrangement with the relevant third-country authorities and allows Member States or their competent authorities to conclude bilateral or multilateral arrangements with third countries, in accordance with Article 33 of Regulation (EU) No 1093/2010.
-The cooperation arrangements concluded between resolution authorities of Member States and third countries may include provisions on the aspects listed in Article 97(5) of BRRD and this list is very similar to the list under Article 79(4) of CCPRRR. - 25.
-Based on this, EBA signed two framework agreements, one with the Bank of England4 and one with several US Authorities (the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, the US Securities and Exchange Commission, and the New York State Department of Financial Services)5.
-Those framework agreements have been taken into account in developing the Guidelines to the extent relevant. - 26.
-Apart from both framework agreements signed by the EBA, other international Memorandum of Understanding (MoUs) between authorities have been taken into account in developing the Guidelines, to make sure that the proposed Guidelines reflect the relevant reality of international agreements. - 27.
-The Final Report on the draft RTS on resolution colleges pursuant to Article 4(7) of CCPRRR6 was also considered when developing the Guidelines.
+The cooperation arrangements concluded between resolution authorities of Member States and third countries may include provisions on the aspects listed in Article 97(5) of BRRD and this list is very similar to the list under Article 79(4) of CCPRRR. - 23.
+Based on this, EBA signed two Framework Agreements, one with the Bank of England3 and one with several US Authorities (the Board of Governors of the Federal Reserve

-3 Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms and amending Council Directive 82/891/EEC, and Directives 2001/24/EC, 2002/47/EC, 2004/25/EC, 2005/56/EC, 2007/36/EC, 2011/35/EU, 2012/30/EU and 2013/36/EU, and Regulations (EU) No 1093/2010 and (EU) No 648/2012, of the European Parliament and of the Council Text with EEA relevance (OJ L 173, 12.6.2014, p.
-190).
+2 Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms and amending Council Directive 82/891/EEC, and Directives 2001/24/EC, 2002/47/EC, 2004/25/EC, 2005/56/EC, 2007/36/EC, 2011/35/EU, 2012/30/EU and 2013/36/EU, and Regulations (EU) No 1093/2010 and (EU) No 648/2012, of the European Parliament and of the Council Text with EEA relevance (OJ L 173, 12.6.2014, p.
+190)